 Every day after school my older brother, my best friend, Chaney, and Charlene practiced throwing, fielding, and hitting.

 By the end of May my older brother and Chaney could toss a baseball over our two-story house’s roof.

 I tried without any success. other than twice breaking my sisters’ bedroom window.

 After I broke my sister's bedroom window Charlene taught me the mechanics of throwing.
 Her father must been a great instructor, because after an hour my tosses cleared the peak by ten feet.

 That spring three other neighborhood boys joined our team and we played 7-on 7 pick-up games in the dirt lot next to Route 1.
 Charlene was our ringer.
 We routed the boys our age.
 Our winning streak continued against 3rd and 4th graders.
 My father coached us on the weekend.
 Some 5th graders came close to beating us in early June, but Charlene smacked a flat pitch so hard that the ball cleared the state highway.
 We called ourselves the Red Sox and there were no Yankees in our town good enough to challenge our team.

 One afternoon Chaney, my older brother, and I came home from Pinewood School to find Charlene sobbing on the front steps.
 Her Wilson glove and bat lay on the ground.

-We stood on the lawn and watched her for a minute without saying a word.
+We watched her for a minute without saying a word.

 “What’s wrong?”
 I asked.